Bert G. J. Frederiks — Personal Homepage

 Death

-Such fixation is in another way essential to much live too.
-For instance, to a living creature its DNA is rather fixed or ‘dead’ (i.e., ontogenetically).
-But DNA does evolve and is physically alive evolutionary, at a species level (i.e., phylogenically).
-Regarding the example of a river being alive, the fixation of its design is largely due to to the sand and earth that it flows in.
-So, death is, as source of persistence, (almost?) always part of life.
+Such fixation is essential to most life.
+For instance, in a living creature, its DNA is rather fixed or ‘dead’ (ontogenetically).
+But DNA does evolve and is physically alive evolutionary, at a species level (phylogenically).
+Regarding the example of a river being alive, the fixation of its design is largely due to to the earth that it flows in.
+So, ‘death’ is, as source of persistence, (almost?) always part of life.
 DNA and rivers need flow and live to not disappear from earth, while most atoms do not need such processes.

 Truth-art